Paid Time Off (PTO)

 A PTO Tracking System is an HR software solution used to streamline PTO administration.
 They are typically found in one of two forms: a standalone system or a feature within a complete HRIS.

 As the baby boomer generation nears retirement and the millennial generation rises through the ranks of the workforce, more employers are looking for ways to move traditionally paper-based processes online.

 PTO management is no exception.
 PTO tracking systems simplify PTO by saving time, reducing paperwork, and eliminating error.
 Looking for a system that suits the bill?
-Take a quick tour of BerniePortal using the video below.
+Take a quick tour of BerniePortal, our all-in-one HRIS.

-What to Look For in a Paid Time Off (PTO) Tracking System
+What to Look For in a PTO Tracking System

 Ready to find a PTO tracking solution for your organization?
 There are many different kinds of solutions out there for companies to take PTO tracking online.

 Here are four questions to consider when searching for the best PTO software.